Skip to main content

 Makara

-Whole river fish seasoned with local spices, coated in flour or cornmeal, and deep-fried until crispy.
-Particularly popular along the Ubangi River, this simple preparation highlights fresh fish.
+Whole river fish rubbed with local spices, dredged in flour or cornmeal, and deep-fried until crisp.
+It is a favorite along the Ubangi River, where the point is to let fresh fish speak for itself.

 Bouillie